json-schema-org/json-schema-spec/jsonschema-core.md

   annotations produced by the keyword or the validation result of its subschema(s).

-These mechanics are used merely to describe dependencies; they are for illustrative purposes and not prescriptive.
+These mechanisms are used merely to describe dependencies; they are for illustrative purposes and not prescriptive.
 Implementations MAY use whatever mechanisms make sense given the needs of their architecture and language in order to achieve the specified behaviors.